IBM-Cloud/docs/troubleshoot/index.md

 The following Java virtual machine (JVM) versions cannot establish a debug session: IBM JVM 7, IBM JVM 8, and previous versions of Oracle JVM 8.
 {: tsCauses}

-If your workbench JVM is one of these versions, then you can have issues when you create a debug session.
+If your workbench JVM is one of these versions, then you might have issues when you create a debug session.
 Your workbench JVM version is typically the system JVM of your local computer.
 Your system JVM is not the same as the JVM of your running Bluemix Java application.
 The Bluemix Java application almost always runs on IBM JVM, and sometimes runs on OpenJDK JVM.

 To check the version of Java that IBM Eclipse Tools for Bluemix runs, complete the following steps:
 {: tsResolve}

-  * In IBM Eclipse Tools for Bluemix, select **Help** > **About Eclipse** > **Installation Details** > **Configuration**.
+  1. In IBM Eclipse Tools for Bluemix, select **Help** > **About Eclipse** > **Installation Details** > **Configuration**.
-  * Find the `eclipse.vm` property from the list.
+  2. Find the `eclipse.vm` property from the list.
 The following line is an example of an `eclipse.vm` property:

 	```
 	eclipse.vm=C:\Program Files\IBM\ibm-java-sdk-80-win-x86_64\bin\..\jre\bin\j9vm\jvm.dll
 	```

-  * At the command line, enter `java -version` from the `bin` directory of your Java installation.
+  3. At the command line, enter `java -version` from the `bin` directory of your Java installation.
+Your IBM JVM version information is displayed.
-  * The computer displays your IBM JVM version.

 If your workbench JVM is IBM JVM 7 or 8, or a previous version of Oracle JVM 8, complete the following steps to switch to Oracle JVM 8:

-  * To download and install Oracle JVM 8, see [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html){: new_window}.
+  1. Download and then install Oracle JVM 8, see [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html){: new_window} for details.
-  * Restart Eclipse.
+  2. Restart Eclipse.
-  * Check that the `eclipse.vm` property points to your new installation of Oracle JVM 8.
+  3. Check whether the `eclipse.vm` property points to your new installation of Oracle JVM 8.